bflaven/ia_usages/ia_using_n8n_io/README.md

 ## 1. Human Advisory
 The text has been written by Claude.
 It sucks a bit.
 It was clearly offensive and clickbait oriented with a pretty misinterpretation when the post talks more on ideas related to philosophy and politics.
-Claude will me make think that I am communist, no good for a LinkedIn post :) So, I will probalbly reinjected a certain corporate BS into it.
+Claude will me make think that I am communist, no good for a LinkedIn post :) So, I will probalbly reinject a certain amount of corporate BS into it.

 Anyway I leave the intro as it is...
 Check 3.